 The Instagram grid is overdone.
 (There, we said it.)
 To show off brand and user-generated content—something we know motivates travel purchasing decisions—we implemented a more elegant storytelling solution.
 In our very biased opinion,

 On the homepage you’ll find an interactive map that not only suggests activities for your stay, but takes care of route planning, too.

 A ‘Things To Do’ component offers recommendations (with plenty of cheeky copy) on what to do in Ballarat when you’re on a date, caught in the rain, or traveling with your four-legged fur baby.

 Each itinerary has been carefully curated by the Visit Ballarat team to serve a particular interest group.
 Rather than serve up a boring itemised list on click, we plotted each activity on a map to offer a bird’s eye view of how you’d be spending your time in the city.

 A flexible experience for them (the client).

 Especially in the travel industry, being able to easily update text and images is essential.
 Out of date, out of sight, out of mind.

 Beyond simplifying the uploading process, we also wanted to provide staff the power and flexibility to reconfigure the site based on whatever creative assets were on hand.
 Now, they can easily override Australian Tourism Data Warehouse (ATDW) data to apply a cohesive look, sound, and feel across operator listings.

 A fun experience for all.

-Lucky for us, Made of Ballarat came to the table with plenty of data, research, creative content and, of course, a can-do attitude.
+Lucky for us, Visit Ballarat came to the table with plenty of data, research, creative content and, of course, a can-do attitude.
 They were open to our suggestions, honest with their feedback, and (spoiler alert!) pleased with the finished product.